3 Common Signs and Symptoms Of Stress (And How To Help Relieve Them)

 In an acute or short-lived stressful event, like being frightened after a jump scare in a horror film, these stress hormones dissipate after the perceived threat has passed.
 But what about when your body interprets the hustle and bustle of daily life as one continuous stressor?

-So instead of ignoring the signs of stress, learn to recognise them.
+So instead of ignoring the common stress signs, learn to recognise them.